devartgr/joomla-devart-articlephoto/README.md

 - Default JPG compression is optimized for lightweight article images
 - Recommended for editorial workflows that require fast image preparation
 - Auto Preview uses AJAX without full-page refresh
+- Filename prefixes are automatically sanitized for filesystem compatibility
 - Temporary preview images are cleaned automatically
 - Always test on a staging environment before production use